This Chatbot Can Help Immigrants Who Work In Tech

 “We still can’t say that we will replace an immigration lawyer in the next five years, because there are so many complicated types of visas,” Goldman said.
 “But what we can do is save lots of their time.
 By doing this, they’re going to have more clients, and the clients are going to have lower prices.”

-One early Visabot client, a twenty-year-old Romanian singer named Afina Madoian, confirmed that getting an O-1 artists visa through the bot was easier than it would have been to find a lawyer in Romania.
+One early Visabot client, a 20-year-old Romanian singer named Afina Madoian, confirmed that getting an O-1 artist visa through the bot was easier than it would have been to find a lawyer in Romania.

 “A lot of companies take money and don’t do anything,” Madoian said.
 What she liked about Visabot is that she got a price upfront.
 She started gathering documents in September and, after a lawyer reviewed and submitted her application, got her approval in February; the whole process cost her $4,000.
 Madoian said while she would recommend using Visabot, she might not have been willing to entrust her US visa — something she’s wanted since childhood — to a robot if she hadn’t originally been put in touch with Goldman through a friend.